Clerk to Governors

 To be considered for this post, please complete a formal application which is available to download on our website along with a full job description and person specification or available from the School, and return where possible by email to: HR@kings.lincs.sch.uk or by post to HR Officer, The King's School, Brook Street, Grantham, NG31 6RP.

-A deadline has not been set and therefore we encourage early applications as the School reserves the right to interview and appoint a suitable candidate upon receipt of application.
+Although a deadline has been set, we encourage early applications as the School reserves the right to interview and appoint a suitable candidate upon receipt of application.
 Applications will be acknowledged by email however feedback will only be provided to candidates attending for interview.

 Applicants will be required to undergo child protection screening appropriate to the post, including checks with past employers and as this post is considered to be ‘regulated activity’, a check through the Disclosure and Barring Service including the children’s barred list.
-Successful applicants must be familiar with, and comply with policies and procedures relating to safeguarding, child protection and promote the welfare of students.
+All Pre-employment checks are carried out in accordance with guidance from Keeping Children Safe in Education (2022).

 The post is exempt from the Rehabilitation of Offenders Act 1974 and the School is therefore permitted to ask job applicants to declare all convictions and cautions (including those which are “spent” unless they are “protected” under the DBS filtering rules, see https://www.gov.uk/government/publications/dbs-filtering-guidance) in order to assess their suitability to work with children.